oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 This worked great, but I still wanted to proxy `/home` to the downstream car service.

-### Build an API Gateway with Spring Cloud Gateway
+## Add Routing with Spring Cloud Gateway

 I immediately discovered that adding `spring-cloud-starter-gateway` as a dependency caused issues.
 First of all, I had Spring MVC in my classpath and Spring Cloud Gateway uses WebFlux.
 WebFlux recommends using WebClient over Feign and Resilience4J over Hystrix.
 I decided to switch to WebClient and Resilience4J.